aburdenthehand/community/GOVERNANCE.md

 ## Maintainers

-KubeVirt Maintainers govern the project.
+KubeVirt maintainers govern the project.
 Maintainers collectively manage the project's resources and contributors, and speak for the project in public.
 The maintainers collectively decide any questions that cannot be resolved at the individual repository level, and provide strategic guidance for the project overall.